grodi/n9k_ifrate/README.md

     -du: works as well

- Without options all interfaces are shown.
+ Without any option all interfaces are shown.

 ## To use